 Align the vehicle you’re jump-starting with the one that has the working electrical system so that the batteries are close, but the cars aren’t touching.
 Then, with the power switch set to “OFF” in the EV, connect the jumper cables (see your owner’s manual for your vehicle’s exact procedure).
 Start the engine of the car doing the jump-start, and then turn the EV to “ON.”
 Once the vehicle is operating again, disconnect the jumper cables but keep it switched on for at least 20 minutes so the vehicle’s electrical system can charge the dead electric car battery enough to be useful once again.

 Do Not Use an EV to Jump-Start an EV

 One final word of warning: You won’t be able to jump-start an EV using a second EV.
 The 12-volt system on a given electric vehicle simply isn’t designed to provide this kind of service to a second EV, even if they are the same brand.
 Always use a gas-powered car or a portable jump-start device when dealing with a dead electric car battery.

+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on dealing with a dead electric car battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.